sbb-design-systems/lyne-components/README.md

   - calculate co2 emissions
   - write values to md-file
 - Probably we could integrate https://www.sitespeed.io/?
+- We currently only lint tsx files. but we must also lint .js files like configs for storybook

 ## Issues
 - If you commit a fix and the merge the latest master before pushing, semantic-release won't do a new release: 'The local branch master is behind the remote one, therefore a new version won't be published.' -> https://travis-ci.org/lyne-design-system/lyne-components/jobs/658782240
 - ESLint: an unused public property is not reported by eslint
+- Greenkeeper seems not to work properly: it creates a branch where it updates package-lock.json and after travis build, the branch is deleted...

 ## Verify
 - If a travis release job is running, semantic-release did not run yet, and a new change with a breaking change is pushed to master, what happens?
 Travis should not make a new release, but make another build afterwards with a new release containing both changes